In this post we’ll look at how muscle compensation impacts injury rehab outcomes and what you can do to prevent it.

 There’s nobody I’ve met who’s better at this than Ian.

-As is often the case, Ian is an elite level athlete with a long list of previous injuries.
-Being good at compensating around his weaknesses is how he’s managed to continue competing for so long.
+As is often the case, Ian is a former elite level athlete with a long list of previous injuries.
+Being good at compensating around his weaknesses is how he managed to continue competing for so long.

-On the treatment table I noticed that Ian had a tendency to rotate his head slightly to the right whenever I was about to test muscles around his right hip.
+On the treatment table, Ian had a tendency to rotate his head slightly to the right whenever I tested muscles around his right hip.

-Initially I thought he just needed a visual on what I was doing, which is information in itself.
+Initially I thought he needed to see the direction I was pushing, which is information in itself.
 After I cued him to keep his head straight however, previously strong positions became weaker.

-Likewise I would notice his pelvis lift millimetres off the table before certain tests in order to get stronger muscles in the line of force.
+Likewise I would notice his pelvis lift millimetres off the table before certain tests.
 When I cued him to keep his pelvis down, he was weaker.

-Our central nervous systems (CNS) instantly make the calculation that the muscular system is unable to resist force in a particular position and make an adjustment.
+Your CNS instantly makes the calculation that your muscular system is unable to resist force in a particular position and makes an adjustment.

 Incredible but at times frustrating in equal measure.